F A Q s

 Cell phones are not allowed during the week; however, parents may call our camp office in case of emergency.
 Likewise, campers may call home from our camp office.
 Additionally, you may leave letters and packages for your camper at our camp store during registration and/or email your camper at email@example.com.
 Please write your camper’s name and cabin in the subject line.

 2. Should our camper bring spending money?

 We do not allow campers to carry money at camp; instead, we use prepaid electronic cards to use during camp store and canteen.
 Money can be paid online and/or added during camper drop-off.

 3. What if our camper has dietary needs?

-We serve many campers with food allergies (gluten-free, dairy-free vegetarian, celiac, etc).
+We serve many campers with food allergies (gluten-free, dairy-free, vegetarian, celiac, etc).
 In the camper registration, please indicate their dietary needs, and we can prepare certain meals ahead of time to fit their needs.
 We avoid cross-contamination during meal preparation and use different gloves when handling special food.
-For any food-related concerns, please contact our food service director at 402.757.3241.
+For any food-related concerns, please contact us at 402.757.3241.